 - Installation MUST comply with local, regional, state and national codes and regulations. - Consult insurance carrier, local building inspector, fire officials or authorities having jurisdiction over restrictions, installation inspection and permits.

 Before installing, determine the following:

 - Where the fireplace is to be installed

-- · The vent system configuration to be used
+- The vent system configuration to be used

-- Gas supply piping
+- · Gas supply piping

-- · Electrical wiring

 - Framing and finishing details

-- Whether optional accessories-devices such as a fan, wall switch or remote control-are desired
+- · Whether optional accessories are desired